marcelomatus/gilda-opts/docs/GettingStarted.rst

 Installation
 ============

-The sources for FESOP can be downloaded from the `Github repository`_
+The sources for FESOP can be downloaded from the `Github repository`_.

 1. You can either clone the public repository:

 or download the tarball